aminnairi/node-translation/README.md

 ### Isomorphic

 You just found a wonderful translation library for your back-end server app and want to use it on another front-end application.
 Same tool, different environment let's you focus more on the translation and less on the implementation details Since it does not rely on any Node.js specific API, only JavaScript standards.
 You want to store your translations on a file?
 You can!
 Just read them and feed them to the `Translation.create` builder.
 That's it.
 You want to fetch your translations from the internet on a front-end application?
 Why not!
 Just feed them again and you are good to go.
+You can even use this library with React Native with absolutely no friction!

+### Helpful

+When was the last time you saw helpful error messages in the console?
+Even if you make mistakes, nice and gentle errors are thrown with emphasis on precision and usefulness.
+Plus, it makes you gain some precious time by not having to traceback all the stack frames to search for the reason why it does not work.
+Never fear the errors again!

 ## Cons

 ### Vue

 This library does not integrate well with Vue.js.
 Although I was a long-time Vue afficionado, it does not get well with template tag function, which is the heart of this library.
 The main reason is that you simply cannot evaluate template tag function in a Vue interpollation (double curly braces).
 There are way better libraries that make the work of translating a Vue app and I'm 100% sure you'll find something that will suit your needs.

+### Performance

+Although performance has not been the main goal of this library, it should be pretty fast out of the box.
+Try not to store all of your translations in one object but rather have your translations splitted by pages or domains so that it will be less payload to get from the client-side.
+Less payload also means less to search for the translation function!

+### Text as key

+Having the text as a key has the benefit of introducing less keys, and is a more human way of seeing the translations.
+But this comes at the cost of making the translation sensible.
+If you mistakenly add a character, the translation will not match the one you wanted and will fallback to the text itself non-translated.
+This can be seen as both a pro or a con.
+You are sacrificing that in the benefit of having a much easier time to integrate dynamic translations.
+Be wise and do test your views whether it is manually or automatically!

+### TypeScript

+This library has no intent on being ever written in TypeScript, although you are free to come up with typings for this library if you want.
+Using text as keys means that TypeScript won't be of any help in helping you autocomplete or type check your texts.
+Plus, runtime type checking is already done for errors that come up in both development or production environments.

 ## Issues